Communication Studies (CMST)

 Pre-requisites: junior standing.

-This course examines the public relations strategies and tactics used to promote TV, film, music and personal publicity clients through media relations, social media, talent relations, special events and crisis communications.
-Throughout the quarter, students review, analyze, discuss and evaluate entertainment-related public relations campaigns and their impact on organizations, audiences and society.
+Examines the public relations strategies and tactics used to promote TV, film, music, and personal publicity clients through media relations, social media, talent relations, special events, and crisis communications.
+Review, analyze, discuss, and evaluate entertainment-related public relations campaigns and their impact on organizations, audiences, and society.

 CMST 464.
 PUBLIC RELATIONS CAMPAIGNS.
 5 Credits.